← back

 When you're building a product or a feature, the same lens applies.
 The best innovations don't create new wants—they shorten or smooth the path from an existing want to its fulfillment.
 Less friction, less time, less cognitive or physical effort.

 That's the thread that runs from the wheel to the smartphone to the next wave of AI tools.
-The question to ask isn't "what do users want?" but "between their intention and the outcome, where is the delay and the effort?"
+The question to ask isn't only "what do users want?" but "between their intention and the outcome, where is the delay and the effort?"
 Then go compress that.